Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Main types of viruses :
 - **boot-sector** : stored in first sector of hard drive and loaded in memory at boot (before OS startup)
 - **macro** : virus code embedded inside another document started at document open (Word, Excel, Powerpoint)
-- **program** : infects an executable or application and load the virus when the program runs
+- **program** : infects an executable or application and executes when the program runs
 - **multi-partite** : combination of boot-sector and program virus, it is attached to a system file and recreated at boot
 - **encrypted** : virus encrypting its content to avoid detection by signature-based antivirus
 - **polymorphic** : virus altering its content to avoid detection by signature-based antivirus
 - **metamorphic** : advanced version of polymorphic virus rewriting itself entirely before propagation
 - **stealth** : category of viruses hiding themselves to avoid detection
 - **armored** : virus with mechanism to make detection by antivirus harder
-- **hoax** : virus that propagates by making user believe they need to install it to cleanup their machine
+- **hoax** : virus that propagates by making users believe they need to install it to cleanup their machine

 ### Worm